ripred31/blog-post-generator/README.md

 1. Enter your development notes in the text area or upload a README file
 2. (Optional) Upload relevant images to enhance your blog post
 3. Click "Generate Blog Post" to create your AI-generated blog post
+4. Review the generated content
+5. If needed, use the revision system to request changes
-4. Select your preferred format (Markdown, HTML, or React)
+6. Select your preferred format (Markdown, HTML, or React)
-5. Click "Export" to download your blog post in the selected format
+7. Click "Export" to download your blog post in the selected format

 ### Image Upload